 It’s no secret that having diabetes makes you more likely to experience problems with mental health.
 The complex nature of diabetes management can lead to feelings of anger, frustration, and depression.
 It’s not uncommon; in fact, it’s probably more widespread than you think.

 Mental Health Awareness Week 2017 helps to spark conversations about mental health and make people feel more confident in discussing their symptoms.

 Unfortunately, people with diabetes can often feel reluctant to speak to a healthcare professional about mental health problems.
 This might be because they believe the negative emotions will go away or that it is nothing to worry about.
 But failure to address mental health issues can often worsen symptoms and affect your long-term health.

-This is why global diabetes community Diabetes.co.uk decided to survey people with diabetes in a bid to assess the mental health issues faced by the diabetes community.
-1,428 people were questioned about their mental fitness, history of mental illness and diabetes management; 54% of whom had type 2 diabetes, 41% had type 1 diabetes.
+This is why the global diabetes community Diabetes.co.uk decided to survey people with diabetes in a bid to assess the mental health issues faced by the diabetes community.
+They questioned 1,428 people about their mental fitness, history of mental illness, and diabetes management.
+54% of them had type 2 diabetes, and 41% had type 1 diabetes.